Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Can I make Healthy Chicken Pot Pie Soup ahead of time for meal prep?

 Absolutely.
-Make the soup fully, let it cool, then store it in airtight containers.
-It keeps well in the fridge for about 3-4 days.
-When you reheat, warm gently on the stove and add a splash of broth or milk if it has thickened too much.
+Let the soup cool completely, then store it in airtight containers in the refrigerator for up to 3–4 days.
+When reheating, warm it gently on the stovetop and add a splash of broth or milk if it has become too thick.

 Is Healthy Chicken Pot Pie Soup freezer-friendly?

 Yes, most versions freeze well.
-Put cooled soup into freezer-safe containers, leaving a little headroom for expansion.
+Let the soup cool completely, then transfer it to freezer-safe containers, leaving a bit of space for expansion.
 Freeze for up to 3 months.
-Thaw overnight in the fridge and reheat on the stove, stirring slowly to restore texture.
+Thaw overnight in the refrigerator, then reheat gently on the stovetop, stirring to bring back a smooth texture.

 What chicken should I use—fresh, leftover, or rotisserie?